firefox-devtools/debugger/docs/spider-monkey.md

 ### Debugger API

 If you're interested in seeing how the [Debugger API][api] is implemented, the best place to start is is [debugger.cpp][debugger.cpp].
-From there, you will find other files like [environment.cpp][environment.cpp] which implements `Debugger.Environment`.
+From there, you will find other files like [EnvironmentObject.cpp][environment.cpp] which implements `Debugger.Environment`.

 Pro Tips: